yuv418/libbluos_ssc_ipc/README.md

 This project uses shared memory IPC to communicate between a wrapper executable that uses `dlopen` and calls `libbluos_ssc.so` functions within a binary translation environment and a regular amd64 (or whatever else you want that supports QEMU binary translation) environment.
 Doing this allows us to be able to easily send FLAC binary "chunks" to the ARM environment for processing, one at a time, which will allow for real-time MQA audio playback from any userspace amd64 program by simply invoking this library.

+Consult `samples/sndfile_portaudio.c` for sample usage of this library.